 Bar Carts Are Both Compact And Portable

 Better still, most bar carts are on wheels.
-So while you can (and probably will) keep yours in a single place most of the time, they can also easily be moved around within a room, from room to room, or even from your kitchen to your deck or patio.
+So while you can (and probably will) keep yours in a single place most of the time, you can also move them around within a room, from room to room, or even from your kitchen to your deck or patio.
 After all, the real purpose of bar carts is to be able to serve drinks without a dedicated bar, and wheels and a handle are all you really need to make that happen.
-Rather than undergoing an extensive (and expensive) renovation to add a full bar to your home, a bar cart can simply be loaded up with supplies and wheeled out to wherever you’re entertaining.
+Rather than undergoing an extensive (and expensive) renovation to add a full bar to your home, you can simply load a bar cart up with supplies and wheel it out to wherever you’re entertaining.

 Bar Carts Can Do All The Drink-Serving For You At A Party

-Even just having a bar cart on display can be an invitation to guests to sit down and enjoy a drink.
-While you might not want to leave your top shelf stuff where anyone can grab it, having a visible collection of drinks can take a little of the pressure off you as a host (and as de facto bartender), since you can enable and encourage friends and family to help themselves.
-It’s also nice for unwinding at the end of the evening, whether you’re coming home from a restaurant or just finishing up in the kitchen and want to settle in somewhere quiet without having to do even more prep before you can enjoy a drink.
+Having a bar cart on display can be an invitation to guests to sit down and enjoy a drink.
+You might not want to leave your top shelf stuff where anyone can grab it.
+But having a visible collection of drinks can take a little of the pressure off you as host (and de facto bartender), since you can enable and encourage friends and family to help themselves.
+It’s also nice for unwinding at the end of the evening.
+Whether you’re coming home from a restaurant or just finishing up in the kitchen and want to settle in somewhere quiet, a bar cart will save you having to do more prep before you can enjoy a drink.